Kotlin/dokka/plugins/jekyll/README.md

 # Jekyll plugin

-Jekyll plugin adds the ability to generate documentation in `Jekyll Flavoured Markdown` format.
-It supports both multimodule and multiplatform projects.
+The Jekyll plugin adds the ability to generate documentation in `Jekyll Flavoured Markdown` format.
+It supports both multi-module and multiplatform projects.

-Jekyll plugin is shipped together with Dokka Gradle Plugin, so you can start using it right away with one of the following tasks:
+The Jekyll plugin is shipped together with the Dokka Gradle Plugin, so you can start using it right away with one of the following tasks:

-* `dokkaJekyll` - generate documentation for a non multi-module project or one specific module.
+* `dokkaJekyll` - generate documentation for a single-project build or one specific module.
 * `dokkaJekyllMultiModule` - generate documentation for a multi-module project, assemble it together and generate navigation page/menu for all the modules.